remotestorage/remotestorage.js/doc/contributing/github-flow.rst

 -----------------------

--  Check if it works, if it has unit tests, if the tests pass, and if JSHint and CodeClimate are happy.
+-  Check if it works, if it has unit tests, if the tests pass, and if the linter is happy.
 -  Check if the code is understandable, with clear and unambiguous names for functions and variables, and that it has TypeDoc comments and a changelog entry.
--  If you use ``git up``, like recommended above, it will automatically create tracked branches for all remote branches.
-So in order to review/test a branch on the org repo, just do
-   ``git checkout [branchname]``.
-You can then also add new commits to that branch and push them in order to add your changes to the pull request.
--  If the pull request was issued from a user's own repository, you'll have to fetch the code from there, of course.
-If you haven't pulled from that user yet, you can add a new remote for the user with ``git remote add [username] [repo-url]``.
-After that, ``git up`` will fetch code from that remote as well, so you can then check it out using ``git checkout [username]/branchname``.
+-  If the pull request was issued from a user's own repository, you will have to fetch the code from there.
+If you haven't pulled from their fork previously, you can add a new remote for it with ``git remote add [username] [repo-url]``.
+Then, ``git fetch [username]`` will fetch code from this remote, so you can then check out their branch using ``git checkout [username]/branchname``.

-(This will put you in a so-called 'detached HEAD' state, but don't worry, everything is fine!
-If you want to work on that code, just create a new branch from there with the command Git shows you then, or just go back to your code with e.g. ``git checkout master`` later.)
+-  This will put you in a so-called 'detached HEAD' state, but don't worry, everything is fine!
+If you want to work on that code, just create a new branch from there with the command Git tells you then, or just go back to your code with e.g. ``git checkout master`` later.)

 Merging pull requests
 ---------------------